 Since Japanese has a reputation for being difficult to learn, thus, there is less competition for job positions with Japanese-speaking applicants.
 If you’re looking for a foreign language that is highly paid in India, then Japanese is the language that gets you paid the most in India and abroad.
 The Career Scope of Japanese in India is marvelous if you achieve a high level of proficiency like JLPT N2.

 5. Mandarin Chinese (普通话 / Pǔtōnghuà)

-China has become an enormous market, and International businesses and companies are looking for people who can speak Chinese and operate successfully in a Chinese cultural context.
+China has become an enormous market, and International businesses and companies are looking for people who can talk in Chinese and operate successfully in China’s cultural context.
 Since very few people speak Chinese in India.
-Proficiency in Mandarin Chinese may give you an edge when competing for an important position in any firm.
+Proficiency in Mandarin Chinese may give you an edge when competing for a vital position in any firm.